-Even if you love to iron, I doubt that anyone really wants more wrinkles in their clothes!
-For decades, housewives spent hours ironing each week.
+Even if you love to iron, no one wants more wrinkles in clothes.
+For decades, hours were spent on ironing each week.
 But with today's newer fabrics and modern laundry appliances, ironing has taken a back seat in the laundry routine.
-However, we can all admit that there are times that we head out the door with more wrinkles in our clothes than we'd like.
+However, you can probably admit that there are times that you head out the door with more wrinkles in your clothes than you'd like.

-Here are some clothing care and laundry tips that will help you look your best with as little ironing as possible.
+Here are five clothing care and laundry tips that will help you look your best with as little ironing as possible.

-One of the first things that we learn (or should learn) in doing laundry is to separate clothes by color.
-Whites with whites, darks with darks.
-But for best results in preventing wrinkles, clothes should be separated not only by color but also by fabric content and weight.
-For instance, washing lightweight dark cotton t-shirts with heavy denim jeans can cause the lighter items to be crushed by the weight of the jeans.
-Crushing means more wrinkles!
+One of the first things that you learn (or should learn) in doing laundry is to separate clothes by color: whites with whites and darks with darks.
+For best results in preventing wrinkles, clothes should be separated not only by color but also by fabric content and weight.
+For instance, washing lightweight dark cotton T-shirts with heavy denim jeans can cause lighter items to be crushed in the washer by the weight of the jeans causing more wrinkles.

 By having your laundry sorted correctly before washing, you will also reduce wrinkles in the dryer.
-Lightweight items dry much quicker than heavier fabrics like denim.
-The more time they spend in the dryer, the more likely they will bet overheated and wrinkles can become deeply set.
+Lightweight items dry much quicker than heavier fabrics such as denim.
+The more time fabrics spend in the dryer, the more likely they will be overheated and wrinkles become deeply set.

-Even though you want to fold or hang clothes soon after washing and drying, never cram clothes into an overcrowded closet or drawer.
+Never cram clothes into an overcrowded closet or drawer right after washing.
 While the fibers are still warm or damp, they are still prone to easy wrinkling.
 Give your clothes space for air to circulate.

-If clothes are slightly wrinkled after storing them or removing from a suitcase, you can steam many wrinkles out by running a hot shower and letting the items steam for a while.
-You can also reduce wrinkles by wetting a white, woven cotton towel, wringing out excess water.
-Toss the towel and the wrinkled item in the dryer and tumble for about 5 minutes.
+If clothes are slightly wrinkled after storing them or removing them from a suitcase, you can steam many wrinkles out by running a hot shower and letting the items steam for a while.
+You can also reduce wrinkles by wetting a white, woven cotton towel and wringing out excess water.
+Toss the towel and the wrinkled item in the dryer and tumble for about five minutes.
 After removing the garment, immediately hang it correctly.
 You may not need to grab that iron after all.

 You can also use one of the many wrinkle removers on the market.
-Just a quick spray of Tide Swash Smooth It Out, Downy Wrinkle Releaser or Dryel 3-in-1 Touch Up Spray and you could be out the door!
+Just a quick spray of Downy Wrinkle Releaser or Magic Wrinkle Remover and you could be out the door.
 Again, allow the garment to dry after spraying before you put it on to wear.
 If the garment is damp and you sit down, you'll have permanent wrinkles.